felipeBianchini/python-c-compiler/README.md

 ### Lexer

-The Lexer is in the file src/lexer.py contains a Regex description of most of the tokens that can be found in the text, these tokens are saved in the "tokens" array.
+The Lexer is in the file src/lexer.py.
+It contains a Regex description for the tokens that can be found in the text, these tokens are saved in the "tokens" array.
 The Regex for each token is declared as t_<TokenName\>.

 The lexer also contains the methods handle_dedentation, which checks for dedentation on lines that do not start on a whitespace, checking against the last line and creating as many DENT tokens as needed.
 On the case of lines that start in whitespace, the method handle_indentation can create both INDENT and DENT values as needed.